AntonVanAssche/Dotfiles/.github/README.md

 $ bash -c "$(curl -so - https://raw.githubusercontent.com/AntonVanAssche/dotfiles/master/setup.sh)"
 ```

-f both options fail, you need to install either wget or `curl`.
+If both options fail, you need to install either wget or `curl`.
 Check if you have one of them installed with `command -v wget` or `command -v curl` and install the missing one with `sudo dnf install wget` or `sudo dnf install curl`.

 After the script is finished, reboot your system and activate the Gnome-Shell extensions through the extension manager with this command: